taboola/taboola-android-api/README.md

 ## Basic concepts
 The TaboolaApi allows you to get Taboola recommendations to display in your app.
 For each recommendation item TaboolaApi will provide pre-populated views, which you can style to match your app look and feel and place where needed within your app.
-The views will automatically handle evertything else: click handling, reporting visiblity back to Taboola's server and more.
+The views will automatically handle everything else: click handling, reporting visibility back to Taboola's server and more.

-Browse through the sample apps in this repository to see how the TaboolaApi can be implemente in different types of apps.
+Browse through the sample apps in this repository to see how the TaboolaApi can be implemented in different types of apps.
 ## 1. Getting Started